futurepay/spree_futurepay/README.md

 Spree FuturePay
 ==============

 The FuturePay for Spree gem allows you to accept online payments via FuturePay.
-FuturePay is a payment option that lets customers buy now and pay later when shopping online.
-It is a simple, safe and convenient way for customers to buy online in one-step, without using a credit card.
+FuturePay is your safe and secure alternative payment option when offering your customers a card free choice.
+With FuturePay, customers can buy now and pay later with one click, creating a streamlined checkout process on every device.
+With guaranteed payments and an easy integration, merchants can start attracting new customers instantly.
+To learn more about how FuturePay can benefit your business, visit https://www.futurepay.com or contact us today.
+Thanks!

 Installation
 ------------